DannyNguyenCode/PCBuilder/README.md

 This website will allow users to select computer components and compare prices. <br>
 Will display a price, which includes individual price of each component and total price.<br><br>
-At the end of the page, recommended videos will show others who have similar builds. <br>
-Based on the central processing unit, graphics processing unit, and motherboard the user has chosen.<br>

-#### If all components are chosen and no video is displayed, the 10,000 queries limit has been reached.

 ---